Quinton Carter

-Early years
+Early life

 Carter was born in Las Vegas, Nevada.
 Growing up in the inner-city of North Las Vegas, Carter attended Cheyenne High School where he played the quarterback position in football, throwing for 650-plus yards and eight touchdowns during a regular season.
 He ran for more than 400 yards and earned all-league honors in his junior year.
 Considered one of the area's top football and basketball players at Cheyenne, Carter is a member of the Las Vegas Sun's all-decade high school football team.

 College career

 Carter attended the University of Oklahoma, where he played for coach Bob Stoops's Oklahoma Sooners football team from 2006 to 2010.
 In 2006, Carter played on Oklahoma's special teams unit in only five games.
 He became one of the secondary's most physical players and earned one tackle against the UAB Blazers.
 In 2007, Carter redshirted.